-What’s better for your back development: pull-ups or barbell rows?
+What’s better for your back development – pull-ups or barbell rows?
 Both exercises have proven to be effective over many decades of physical exercising.
-In order to determine which one is better, we have to put them into context.
+To determine which one is better, we have to put them into a context.

-Pull-ups do no require a lot of equipment and can be done outside on monkey bars or other street fitness equipment, unlike barbell rows.
-If you have the space and the tools, you can install a pull-up bar in your own home and do pull-ups GTG style.
+Pull-ups do not require a lot of equipment and can be done almost everywhere, unlike barbell rows.
+If you have space and the tools, you can install a pull-up bar in your own home and do pull-ups GTG style.

-You can’t find a guy who can do 15+ pull-ups and has weak back and biceps.
-A diet of pull-ups has always shown good results.
+You can’t find a guy who can do 20 pull-ups in a row with good form and has poor lat development.
+A diet of pull-ups has always shown good results in the lat department.

-Pull-ups sometimes cause elbow and wrist pain but in general are a safe exercise that will give you many warnings before an actual injury happens.
-Often the pain is caused by overtraining and/or improper technique such as not using the thumbless grip.
+Sometimes pull-ups can cause elbow and wrist pain, but in general, are a very safe exercise that will give you many warnings before an actual injury happens.
+Most of the time the pain is caused by overtraining and/or improper technique.

 Barbell Row Advantages

-While the pull-up places more emphasis on the latissimus dorsi and makes your back wider, the barbell row is a complete back exercises that will hit you back from top to bottom.
+While the pull-up places more emphasis on the latissimus dorsi and makes your back wider, the barbell row is a complete back exercise that will hit your back from top to bottom.
 Even your lower back gets worked.

-You may experience lower back problems during barbell rows but in general it’s a safe exercise and if anything goes wrong, you can just drop the bar.
+You may experience lower back problems during barbell rows, but in general, it’s a safe exercise.
+If anything goes wrong, you can just drop the barbell.

 3.Great carry over to the deadlift

-Conclusion: Neither is better than the other but as far as pure back engagement and development is concerned the barbell row is the more complete.
-When making a choice take into consideration your goals, level of experience, available equipment and injury status.
+Conclusion: As far as pure back engagement and development is concerned, the barbell row is more complete.
+When making a choice take into consideration your goals, level of experience, available equipment, and injury status.